Gi-jutsu/ts-crkdesintdp/readme.md

 If the manager is not free or not able to handle it, then the call should be escalated to a director.

 Design the classes and data structures for this problem.<br />
-Implement a method dispatchCall() which assigns a call to the first available employee.

 ### = Ex.03 - Jukebox